villares/Paper-objects-with-Processing-and-Python/README.md

 > Studies in digital fabrication

-Tou will need to [install Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html) to run these examples!
+You will need to [install Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html) to run these examples!

 ---